Danyerusama/DYR_IdleVideoTitle/README.md

 [Demo](https://github.com/Danyerusama/DYR_IdleVideoTitle/assets/142346653/1777624a-7cb2-4bb9-83b7-f61e100adb0f)

+## Issues and Feedback
+If you encounter any issues, bugs, or have suggestions for improvements, please feel free to open an issue on the GitHub repository.
+Your feedback and contributions are highly valued and will contribute to enhancing the quality of these plugins.
+Thank you for helping to make them better!

+Before creating a new issue, please ensure that a similar issue has not already been reported.
+Providing detailed information about the problem you're experiencing will assist in quicker resolution.

+Looking forward to addressing your feedback and working together to improve these plugins!

 ## License
 This project is governed by the MIT License - please refer to the [LICENSE](https://github.com/Danyerusama/DYR_IdleVideoTitle/blob/94ceb843b5d2f9b5f51aa7eec3788e41f5f0cdb3/LICENSE) file for comprehensive details.